 Boot Time

 cmdBridge boots and is ready to start work in just a few seconds.
-It would have booted and be ready to go by the time you have read this sentence.
+It would have booted, and be prepared to go by the time you have read this sentence.

 Introduced Latency

-cmdBridge processes data very quickly, there is a total system latency of around 50 milliseconds (0.050 seconds).
+cmdBridge processes data very quickly.
+There is a system latency of around 50 milliseconds (0.050 seconds).

 Configuration file language

 The configuration file provides the data needed for translations to happen.
-It also permits the setting of variables, so you can create internal state machines.
-These can be used to alter the behaviour of the translations, to assist with supplying the correct feedback to a control system ensuring the user interface is updated as expected.
+It also permits the setting of variables so that you can create internal state machines.
+You can use these variables to alter the translations' behaviour, supplying the correct feedback to a control system and ensuring the user interface is updated as expected.

 Passthrough Mode